Please Note: This page will be updated- we are keeping this here to give an idea of what we've done previously.

 3-5 Year Olds are in their own category.
 They take Pre-Dance (half Ballet, half Tap) or Creative Movement.

-6-17 year olds have option to enroll in a leveled class which requires testing to move up and is divided by skill level rather than age or simply take Open (YOUTH) Classes as desired.
+6-17 year olds have the option to enroll in a leveled class which requires testing to move up and is divided by skill level rather than age or simply take Open (YOUTH) Classes as desired.

 Adults are, again, their own category.
 They may take Open (ADULT) classes.
 These classes have options provided to cater to all skill sets (beginner through advanced/ professional).

 NEW THIS YEAR!!

 Please fill out Registration and Release Waivers prior to your trial class.

-Students who have danced previously are required to be evaluated for class placement.
+Students who have danced previously are required to be evaluated for class placement if opting for the leveled program.
 Most levels differentiate between studios and we want our dancers to be placed appropriately.

 We cannot reiterate this enough- READ IT!!!